AlmogBaku/AlmogBaku.github.io/_posts/2015-8-2-Disciplinary-lean-strategy.md

 layout: post
 title: Disciplinary lean strategy
 ---
-The most famous use-case for lean methodology apply for the _product_ lifecycle:
+As you may know, the most famous use-case for lean methodology apply for the _product_ lifecycle- you build a *product*, measure the *product* usage, learn from the *product* data, and build again.

+Although, I believe this methodology can be applied for other disciplines of the company, and not only for product development, you just need to build the "Build > Measure > Learn" strategy for each discipline of the company.
+In this way, I believe we can align the whole company for the biggest goal of the initiative, and to prove/disprove our assumptions much faster (and wast less time and money).

 <img src="http://www.cu-tcdc.com/wp-content/uploads/2014/07/Diagrame-031.jpg" alt="Build Measure Learn" style="max-height: 400px;" /><br />
 Build a minimum viable product(MVP) > Measure > Learn > Build an enhanced MVP

-Although, I believe this methodology can be applied for other disciplines of the company, and not only for product development.
-You just need to build the "Build > Measure > Learn" strategy for each discipline:

 ## Company lean strategy
 One of the most important things you *MUST* do, is building a Company-Level strategy.
 In my opinion- it'll be wise to plan a